High School Independent Study & Virtual Program Overview

 K-8 Independent Study

 The K-8 Independent Study program is designed to support parents who choose to instruct their child or children at home.
 Parents provide direction and monitor student progress, and instructional strategies are responsive to the individual learning needs of the student.
 A credentialed instructor oversees and works closely with each parent and provides the appropriate educational materials.
 All curricular materials are NLMUSD board-approved and align with the core curriculum districtwide.
+Parents have the ability to choose from traditional Independent Study materials or utilize the Virtual platform (Acellus) we offer students.

 • Participate in meeting their educational goals